6mm BR: C.I.P listed and ruled variants

+Becoming listed by the C.I.P. ends the wildcat status of a cartridge by law in C.I.P. member states.

+6mm BR Remington cartridge dimensions

 The 6mm BR Remington cartridge is a .308×1.5" Barnes cartridge necked down to accommodate .243 bullets.
 The .308×1.5" Barnes cartridge is based on the .308 Winchester case shortened to 1.5 in.
 It is one of the earlier cartridges to follow the short, fat design concept.
 Short fat cartridges have characteristics that make them more efficient and accurate.

+6mm BR Remington maximum C.I.P. cartridge dimensions.
+All sizes in millimeters (mm).

+Americans would define the shoulder angle at alpha/2 = 30 degrees.
+The common rifling twist rate for this cartridge is 228.600 mm (1 in 9 in), 6 grooves, diameter of lands = 6.02 mm, diameter of grooves = 6.17 mm, land width = 2.29 mm and the primer type is large rifle.

+According to the official C.I.P.
+(Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives) rulings the 6mm BR Remington case can handle up to 405.00 MPa Pmax piezo pressure.
+In C.I.P. regulated countries every rifle cartridge combo has to be proofed at 125% of this maximum C.I.P. pressure to certify for sale to consumers.

-6mm Norma BR
+6mm BR Norma cartridge dimensions

-The 6mm Norma BR cartridge was introduced by Norma in 1996.
+The 6mm BR Norma cartridge was introduced by Norma in 1996.
 It is based on the 6mm BR Remington cartridge, although where Remington's cartridge was intended for bullets of about 70 gr, Norma standardized their set of chambering specifications for a very low drag (VLD) bullet of over 100 gr, thus realizing the long-range capabilities of the cartridge.
 This required a much longer throat in rifles chambered for the Norma cartridge.

+6mm BR Norma maximum C.I.P. cartridge dimensions.
+All sizes in millimeters (mm).

+Americans would define the shoulder angle at alpha/2 = 30 degrees.
+The common rifling twist rate for this cartridge is 203.20 mm (1 in 8 in), 6 grooves, diameter of lands = 6.02 mm, diameter of grooves = 6.17 mm, land width = 2.29 mm and the primer type is large rifle.

+According to the official C.I.P.
+(Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives) rulings the 6mm Norma BR case can handle up to 405.00 MPa Pmax piezo pressure.
+In C.I.P. regulated countries every rifle cartridge combo has to be proofed at 125% of this maximum C.I.P. pressure to certify for sale to consumers.